 The posterity of yesterday built the technologies of today.
 A kid who was awed by computers was Bill Gates today; many children love rockets, but one child’s love for it surpassed the rest.
 And today, he is Elon Musk, sending rocket after rocket out of the atmosphere, with a goal of terraforming Mars.
 Just imagine the laughs and mockery he would have faced in his adolescence when he told his friends that he wanted to send people to Mars.
 But he is doing it, becoming a progenitor of private space travel.
 Similarly, children of today are tomorrow’s scientists.
 Wide-eyed curiosity in a kid’s mind is the fuel for changing tomorrow’s world.
 We all understand the necessity of science.
 After all, science has done in the last five hundred years what our ancestors didn’t do for hundreds of thousands of years.
 Scientific children do not just live vibrant and fulfilling lives, but they also elevate humanity further.
-These kids love learning science facts and the reason behind everything they see.
+They love learning science facts for kids and the reason behind everything they see.

 Importance of science facts and trivia

 While studying and memorizing laws or equations might bore a kid, a fascinating fact would make them curious.
 A weird little trivia will garner their attention and make them take an interest in science.

 - Make them experiment